oils-for-unix/oils/doc/idioms.md

 ## Use Modules

-Oil has a few lightweight features that make it easier to organize code into files.
+YSH has a few lightweight features that make it easier to organize code into files.
 It doesn't have "namespaces".

 ### Relative Imports